NeffIsBack/WinSCPPasswdExtractor/README.md

 - %APPDATA%\WinSCP.ini
 - %USER%\Documents\WinSCP.ini

+Alternatively, a registry hive can be decrypted locally if it has been exported from the target (`NTUSER.DAT` file from the user home folder).

 ## Installation
 WinSCPPasswdExtractor is available on pypi.org.
 Therefore it is recommended to install this tool with pipx:
 ```python3